What kind of business are you?

 The holdback percentage or retrieval rate is the percentage of sales the provider takes daily.
 The percentage is typically between 10% and 20%.

-To get the best estimate of the total borrowing cost, calculate the factor rate and fees into an annual percentage rate (APR).
+To get the best estimate of the total funding cost, calculate the factor rate and fees into an annual percentage rate (APR).
 To calculate the APR:

 1. Multiply the number after the decimal point in the factor rate by 365.

-2. Divided the result by the repayment term
+2. Divided the result by the remittance term

-You will likely see that the APR is much higher than with a traditional bank loan.
+You will likely see that the APR is much higher than with a traditional bank finance option.
 However, the costs can still be worth it for some businesses.
 With the help of an MCA, you may be able to profit where you wouldn’t otherwise.
-Merchant cash advance same day funding in particular can be worth the high costs if it will give you opportunities for the long-term success of the business.
+Merchant cash advance same-day funding in particular can be worth the high costs if it will give you opportunities for the long-term success of the business.

 How a Merchant Cash Advance Impacts Cash Flow